-The name Suillus meaning "swine" in Latin was used to define a genus of mushrooms.
+The name Suillus meaning "swine" in Latin and it is used to define a genus of mushrooms.
 Several species of this fungi are edible when carefully cooked.
 Slippery Jack is often applied to a few members of Suillus.
-It called "Slippery" because the mushroom's cap is slimy and sticky when moist.
+It is called "Slippery" because the mushroom's cap is slimy and sticky when moist.

 Suillus genus is associated with Boletes.
-The species of both genera often share the same woods, growing under conifer trees; also, they have similar features including convex brown caps and spongy yellowish-brownish pores.
-Like Boletes, Suillus is one of those that easier to identify.
+The species of both genera often share the same woods, growing under conifer trees.
+Also, they have similar features including convex brown caps and spongy yellowish-brownish pores.
+Like Boletes, Suillus is one of the easier mushrooms to identify.

 Until the end of the last century, Suillus was a part of the Boletaceae family.
-However, the molecular taxonomical research, conducted in South Korea, identified that the Suillus fungi are separated from Boletaceae, and, finally, moved to Suillaceae family.
+However, the molecular taxonomic research conducted in South Korea identified that the Suillus fungi are separated from Boletaceae and moved them to Suillaceae family.

 Currently, one hundred species of Sullius were reported worldwide and 70 in the United States.
 Slippery Jack and other mushrooms of the Suillus genus are widely distributed throughout the Pacific Northwest.
 These fungi grow on the ground under pine and spruce trees.
 Several species of Suillus are edible but considered as one of the low-quality fungi, but not everywhere.

 Slippery Jack is highly prized in Eastern Europe.
-Known as "maslyata" in Russian and "maslaki" in Polish languages that means "Butter Mushroom", they are often used in Italian, Polish, and Russian cuisines to prepare delicious meals.
+Known as "maslyata" in the Russian and "maslaki" in the Polish language that means "Butter Mushroom", they are often used in Italian, Polish, and Russian cuisines to prepare delicious meals.